SalesforceLabs/OrgCheck/docs/index3.securityfaq.md

 - We do not collect your data such as Account, Contact, Opportunity or any custom object you may have created in your org.
 - The metadata types that are gathered (as of April 2026) by the application using Salesforce APIs from the org where the app is installed are:
   * Home: InstalledSubscriberPackage, Organization
-  * ⚽ Data model: Field, FieldSet, Layout, Limit, ValidationRule, WebLink, CustomField, EntityDefinition
+  * ⚽ Data model: Field, FieldSet, Layout, Limit, ValidationRule, WebLink, CustomField, EntityDefinition, SharingRules
-  * 👮 Security and Access: User, UserPermissionAccess, Profile, PermissionSet, PermissionSetAssignment, AppMenuItem, SetupEntityAccess
+  * 👮 Security and Access: User, UserPermissionAccess, Profile, PermissionSet, PermissionSetAssignment, AppMenuItem, SetupEntityAccess, ReleaseUpdate
   * 🐇 Boxes: UserRole, Group
   * 🤖 Automations: Flow, FlowDefinition, WorkflowRule
   * 🎁 Setting: ExternalString